Spit It Out-West Virginia

-Though the grant cycle ended in 2010, and in July 2017, the West Virginia legislature stopped funding control efforts, tobacco cessation workshops continue through West Virginia University’s extension service work.
+The grant cycle ended in 2010.
+In July 2017, the West Virginia legislature stopped funding control efforts, though tobacco cessation workshops continued through West Virginia University's extension service work.

-Cessation efforts are part of an overall tobacco control effort grounded in helping young people to never start using tobacco and helping established users to quit.
+No longer active, the program continues to be a model for other programs looking for cessation efforts that can be part of an overall tobacco control effort in two ways: helping young people to never start using tobacco and helping established users quit.